Ntekim-Jotham/mini-projects/README.md

 # mini-projects

-Run
+Run the below command:

-   npm install to install
+   npm install

-the neccessary dependacies...
+to install the neccessary dependacies for each app...

 Check out how to start a Node and Angular app online to view the app.